 With the Project we seek to find new ways, not simply of helping people understand the climate crisis, but also the part that we, as concerned citizens, can play in changing behaviour and contributing to an overall solution for a healthier

 planet.
-Not making light of serious issues, but dealing with them in new thoughtful, humorous and educational contexts; might well be the key to making people wake up.
+Not making light of serious issues, but dealing with them in new thoughtful, humorous and educational contexts.
 The project is supported by the Erasmus+ Programme.

 “Future Academy on Tour in Europe” (FATE) aims to create a connection between new migrants, refugees and EU citizens through artistic training, inclusion and enhancing employment opportunities in the arts sectors.

 2020 – 2022

 Equality Ambassadors is a project that promotes democracy, equality and human rights through creativity and new digital technologies.
 It brings together five partner organizations from Ireland, Croatia, Serbia, Greece and Spain, where they work with young people, mostly the marginalized.